MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ### If we have authentication for the user, can we pass user authentication info to a flow?

-Currently, passing end user authentication to a Flow is not supported in Virtual Agent, but we have this feature on the Roadmap and will be enabled over the coming months.
+Currently, passing end-user authentication to a flow is not supported in Virtual Agent, but we have this feature on the roadmap, and it will be enabled over the coming months.
 We will start with token-based authentication.
 If you have specific authentication requirements that you would like us to be aware of, please [submit your ideas and feedback in our Idea forum](https://go.microsoft.com/fwlink/?linkid=2064961).

 ### Can I share the flows I created with other users?
 You can add other users in you organization as owners of the flows you have created.
-Please click on the flow to open its Details page, and select "Add another owner" option in Owners section:
+Select the flow to open its Details page, and select the **Add another owner** option in the Owners section:
 ![Add another owner](media/add-flow-owner.png)

 ### How do I move or copy my flows between different environments?

 You can export and import solutions containing your flows to move them between environments.
 Note that there is currently no way to export or import a single flow.
-For more information on how to import and export solutions, please refer to the Microsoft Flow documentation:
+For more information on how to import and export solutions, refer to the Microsoft Flow documentation:
 - [Export a Solution](https://docs.microsoft.com/flow/export-flow-solution)
 - [Import a Solution](https://docs.microsoft.com/flow/import-flow-solution)

-### Where can I find out more about Microsoft Flows?
+### Where can I find out more about Microsoft Flow?
-You can find out more about the capabilities of Microsoft Flows on [Frequently asked quetsions](https://docs.microsoft.com/flow/frequently-asked-questions) page or by using [Flow documentation](https://docs.microsoft.com/flow/getting-started).
+You can find out more about the capabilities of Microsoft Flow on the [Frequently asked quetsions](https://docs.microsoft.com/flow/frequently-asked-questions) page or by reading [Flow documentation](https://docs.microsoft.com/flow/getting-started).
 You can also learn new skills and discover the power of Microsoft Flow with step-by-step [Flow training modules](https://docs.microsoft.com/learn/browse/?products=flow).

 ## Deployment

 ### How do I share my bot with others?

-You find the details in this article: [To share your bot in the demo website](getting-started-deploy.md#to-share-your-bot-in-the-demo-website)
+You can find the details in this article: [To share your bot in the demo website](getting-started-deploy.md#to-share-your-bot-in-the-demo-website)

-### How I install the bot in a Modern SharePoint site?
-Is there any additional work that will be required if the given Modern SharePoint restricts embedding code from external sites?
+### How do I install the bot in a modern SharePoint site?
+Is there any additional work that will be required if the given modern SharePoint restricts embedding code from external sites?

-If the Modern SharePoint site allows embedding an iframe, it should be able to embed the bot.
+If the modern SharePoint site allows embedding an iframe, it should be able to embed the bot.
 We have an iframe code snippet that you can get for your respective bot by going to the **Deploy** page.
-That snippet can be pasted in any html web page and from there you should see your bot appear.
+That snippet can be pasted into any HTML webpage, and from there you should see your bot appear.
 You can get this code to embed in your SharePoint site from **Deploy** > **Custom Website** in Virtual Agent.

 ## Analytics